 My parents used to take us to Europe for two or three weeks during the Summer.
 My brother and I are three years apart.
 I’m the older one.
-A typical day would involve some site seeing, lunch at a pre-arranged serious restaurant, shopping, resting and a serious dinner for which we had to “dress”.
+A typical day would involve some sightseeing, lunch at a pre-arranged serious restaurant, shopping, resting and a serious dinner for which we had to “dress”.
 When I think of it, we were pretty much “dressed” all the time.
 No jeans in our luggage!
-Occasionally, My brother and I had a few hours off and we would go touring by ourselves.
+Occasionally, my brother and I had a few hours off and we would go touring by ourselves.
 We split the responsibilities of travel.
 Martin was the navigator and I was the interpreter if French was needed.

 Food was not taken lightly on these trips.
 Every restaurant was carefully chosen and every meal was savored.
 Lunch was not eaten on the run.
 It was a three course meal-linen napkin event.
 Dad truly reveled in these meals.
 He loved the pomp and ceremony that surrounded his choice of wine; he loved the food and he loved that he was able to take his family on these amazing trips.

 One of Dad’s favorite lunches was a Salade Nicoise.
 He loved it so much that either he or Mom, I don’t remember which one, found a recipe for it and Annie Mae began making it for us at home.
 It doesn’t seem unusual as I write about it now; but back in the day- it was.
 Every time we would have a Nicoise Salad at home, Dad would reminisce about where we had eaten it in Paris and then would plan the next trip.